MetFi (METFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MetFi Historical Price

-According to the latest data gathered on MetFi live price page, the current price of MetFi is 0.195219USD.
-The circulating supply of MetFi(METFI) is 242.43M METFI , giving it a market capitalization of $47.35M.
+According to the latest data gathered on MetFi live price page, the current price of MetFi is 0.201073USD.
+The circulating supply of MetFi(METFI) is 242.26M METFI , giving it a market capitalization of $48.85M.

 The MetFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of METFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.